The Barcelona Open is an ATP 500 clay court tournament that is held annually in Barcelona, Spain.

 Schedule

-Below is the expected schedule for the 2023 tournament in Barcelona, with the main draws starting on the 17th of April and the singles final being played on Sunday, the 23rd of April 2023.
+Below was the schedule for the 2023 tournament in Barcelona, with the main draws starting on the 17th of April and the singles final being played on Sunday, the 23rd of April 2023.

 Date | Round |